Unnamed10110/BetterAltTab_Unnamed10110/README.md

 - **OLED Black Design**: The number input overlay features a sleek black background with white text and rounded corners
 - **Escape to Cancel**: Press Escape to close the number input overlay without selecting a window
 - **Standalone Window**: The input overlay operates as an independent window for better focus management

+### ⚙️ INI Configuration System
+- **Dynamic Configuration**: All application settings can be modified via `BetterAltTab.ini` without recompilation
+- **Configurable Parameters**:
+  - Number of columns in the grid (1-19)
+  - Overlay opacity (0-255)
+  - Hotkey definitions
+  - Color customization (borders, highlights, etc.)
+  - Overlay size percentages
+- **Runtime Updates**: Settings are loaded on startup and can be modified through the settings dialog
+- **Backward Compatibility**: Default values are used if configuration file is missing

+### 🎛️ Settings Dialog
+- **Tray Menu Integration**: Right-click the tray icon and select "Settings..." to open the configuration dialog
+- **Real-time Updates**: Changes are applied immediately and saved to the INI file
+- **User-friendly Interface**: Simple dialog with input validation and error handling
+- **Persistent Storage**: All settings are automatically saved to `BetterAltTab.ini`

+### 📐 Dynamic Thumbnail Sizing
+- **Automatic Scaling**: Thumbnail sizes automatically adjust based on the configured number of columns
+- **Aspect Ratio Preservation**: Thumbnails maintain their original aspect ratio while scaling
+- **No Horizontal Scrolling**: All thumbnails fit within the overlay width without requiring horizontal scrolling
+- **Responsive Layout**: Grid layout adapts to different screen sizes and column configurations

+### 🖱️ Enhanced Mouse Support
+- **Wheel Scrolling**:
+  - Normal mouse wheel: Vertical scrolling through windows
+  - Shift + mouse wheel: Horizontal scrolling through windows
+- **Hover Effects**: Visual feedback when hovering over window thumbnails and buttons
+- **Click Actions**: Direct interaction with pin, close, and pin-to-position buttons
+- **Drag and Drop**: Visual feedback during drag operations (prepared for future implementation)

 ### 🌍 Comprehensive Spanish Documentation
 - **Paraguayan Spanish Comments**: All configuration variables, defines, pragmas, includes, and functions are documented in Spanish